fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

       "instanceType": "c6i.large",
     }
     ```
-    Simplified view of a resource pool entry.
+    This distilled message is placed as a resource pool message in SQS.
 See below at how this is used.

 ### Reusing Instances (Selection & Claiming)

-Reusing Instances (Selection & Claiming)

 With the released instance now available in the resource pool, let’s imagine another workflow triggers, requesting compute resources.
 The controlplane first consults the resource pool to check if existing idle resources match the workflow’s requirements.

-The controlplane evaluates key attributes from resource pool messages, specifically:
+The controlplane evaluates key attributes from resource pool messages, some of these include:

 - usageClass (spot or on-demand) to align with cost or availability needs.
 - instanceType to satisfy performance constraints.